What is a crunchy mom vs a silky mom? And where does a scrunchy mom fit? Don’t worry, you’ll be a natural in no time.

 Part of becoming a new mama is learning a whole lot of new terminology.

-And then there are the terms that describe parenting styles.
+And before you know it, you’re knee-deep in terms that describe parenting styles.

 And how do you know if crunchy parenting is right for you?